c9s/typeloy/README.md

-# Meteor Up
+# Kup

-Maintained and customized.
+Maintained and customized meteor-up.

 ### EXTRA FEATURES

+The difference between kup and meteor-up:

 - Show information as much as possible in the console. like .. what version of node will be installed ...